 The HR industry is constantly evolving as new technologies and approaches are developed.
 If you want to be an effective HR professional, it’s essential to stay current on the latest trends.

 One of the most important changes happening in the HR industry right now is the move towards data-driven decision-making.
-More and more companies are realising the importance of using data to make informed decisions about their employees.
+More and more companies are realizing the importance of using data to make informed decisions about their employees.
 This means that HR professionals need to be able to collect and analyse data effectively.

 There are many other changes happening in the HR industry right now, so it’s important to stay up-to-date on all of them.
 By doing so, you’ll be able to effectively navigate the changing landscape and stay ahead of the competition.